Lifeforce

 When buyers compete, the price goes up.
 When you have professional representation, you see every offer — and you make an informed decision.

-What a broker does for you
+What a life settlement broker actually does

 Professional handshake in a broker meeting